-- See generally S.F.C MILSOM, HISTORICAL FOUNDATIONS OF THE COMMON LAW 88-89 (1969) (describing the modern distinction between concepts of ownership and jurisdiction, and noting that in a feudal system, land was the source of a lord's jurisdiction over peasants). - Id. at 88. - See generally Charles A. Reich, The New Property, 73 YALE L.J.
-733, 771-72, 787 (1964) (discussing the interplay of private property, government, and society, and the need for individuals to assert protection over their property as a means to achieve social and political liberty). - Sax, Takings and the Police Power, supra note 2. - Reich, supra note 6. - See Gregory S. Alexander, The Concept of Property in Private and Constitutional Law: The Ideology of the Scientific Turn in Legal Analysis, 82 COLUM.
-L. REV. 1545, 1545 (1982) (Citing Professors Sax and Reich in stating that there is "a discernible trend in the body of scholarship that discusses constitutional protection of property in the context of previously unfamiliar sorts of private economic interests."). - See Carrie Menkel-Meadow, Aha?
+- 4 See generally S.F.C.
+MILSOM, HISTORICAL FOUNDATIONS OF THE COMMON LAW 88-89 (1969) (describing the modern distinction between concepts of ownership and jurisdiction, and noting that in a feudal system, land was the source of a lord's jurisdiction over peasants). - 5 Id. at 88. - 6 See generally Charles A. Reich, The New Property, 73 YALE L.J.
+733, 771-72, 787 (1964) (discussing the interplay of private property, government, and society, and the need for individuals to assert protection over their property as a means to achieve social and political liberty). - 7 Sax, Takings and the Police Power, supra note 2. - 8 Reich, supra note 6. - 9 See Gregory S. Alexander, The Concept of Property in Private and Constitutional Law: The Ideology of the Scientific Turn in Legal Analysis, 82 COLUM.
+L. REV. 1545, 1545 (1982) (citing Professors Sax and Reich in stating that there is "a discernible trend in the body of scholarship that discusses constitutional protection of property in the context of previously unfamiliar sorts of private economic interests"). - 10 See Carrie Menkel-Meadow, Aha?
 Is Creativity Possible in Legal Problem Solving and Teachable in Legal Education?, 6 HARV.
 NEGOT.
-L. REV. 97, 125, 129-30 (2001) (analyzing the "ideas developed by particularly creative individuals like Joseph Sax [and] Charles Reich"). - $^{11}$ Joseph L. Sax, Defending the Environment: A Strategy for Citizen Action (1971) - 12 JOSEPH L. SAX, MOUNTAINS WITHOUT HANDRAILS: REFLECTIONS ON THE NATIONAL PARKS (1980). - $^{13}$ Sax, Defending the Environment, supra note 11, at xvii-xix, 245; Sax, Mountains Without Handrails, supra note 12, at 103-09. - In some ways, this insight marked the development of Professor Sax's takings analysis from the 1964 essay, Takings and the Police Power, supra note 2, to its elaboration in his 1971 piece, Private Property and Public Rights, supra note 2.
-This exploration is continued in an important new
+L. REV. 97, 125, 129-30 (2001) (analyzing the "ideas developed by particularly creative individuals like Joseph Sax [and] Charles Reich"). - 11 Joseph L. Sax, Defending the Environment: A Strategy for Citizen Action (1971). - $^{12}~$ Sax, Mountains Without Handrails, $supra\,\mathrm{note}\,3.$ - 13 Sax, Defending the Environment, supra note 11, at xvii-xix, 245; Sax, Mountains Without Handrails, supra note 3, at 103-09. - 14 In some ways, this insight marked the development of Professor Sax's takings analysis from the 1964 essay, Takings and the Police Power, supra note 2, to its elaboration in his 1971 piece, Private Property and Public Rights, supra note 2.
+This exploration is continued in an important new context in his book, Playing Darts with a Rembrandt: Public and Private Rights in Cultural Treasures, where he discusses the public interest in privately owned cultural objects, including historic documents, works of art, and scientific discoveries.
+JOSEPH L. SAX, PLAYING DARTS WITH A REMBRANDT: PUBLIC AND PRIVATE RIGHTS IN CULTURAL TREASURES 1 (1999).
+By

 This Essay makes the following arguments.
-In the first section, I argue that Professor's Sax's work is best understood-in addition to his direct contributions to legal theory-as an important contribution to democratic political theory.
+Part II argues that Professor's Sax's work is best understood-in addition to his direct contributions to legal theory-as an important contribution to democratic political theory.
 By focusing on the aspects of his work that deal specifically with property, I argue that his elaboration of both the public and private aspects of property law is rooted in a deep understanding of the role that the institution of property played in the development of our modern concepts of the market and the state.
 To privilege one aspect of property over another is to misrepresent the evolution of the institution.
 Professor Sax is careful in his attempt to rescue property theory from pure private law conventions, noting the public and constitutional aspects that the institution has historically played.
 My argument frames this analysis by looking at the social function of property, especially in the context of the modern public trust doctrine.
 I then turn to the work on the takings clause that reaffirms the public understanding of property that Professor Sax advances.
 Moreover, it is this move that lays the groundwork for the contemporary law of environmental and natural resource protection.